dpgaspar/Flask-AppBuilder/docs/views.rst

     genapp.add_view_no_menu(ConfigView())

-This simple example will register your view with two routing urls on, no menu will be created for this:
+This simple example will register your view with two routing urls on:

     - /myview/method1/<string:param1>
     - /myview/method2/<string:param1>

+No menu will be created for this, no security permissions will be created also.

 SimpleFormView
 --------------